Active Causal Experimentalist (ACE): Learning Intervention Strategies via Direct Preference Optimization: Abstract

 \section{Abstract}

 Discovering causal relationships requires controlled experiments, but experimentalists face a sequential decision problem: each intervention reveals information that should inform what to try next.
 Traditional approaches such as random sampling, greedy information maximization, and round-robin coverage treat each decision in isolation, unable to learn adaptive strategies from experience.
 We propose Active Causal Experimentalist (ACE), which learns experimental design as a sequential policy.
-Our key insight is that while absolute information gains diminish as knowledge accumulates (making value-based RL unstable), \emph{relative} comparisons between candidate interventions remain meaningful throughout.
-ACE exploits this via Direct Preference Optimization, learning from pairwise intervention comparisons rather than non-stationary reward magnitudes.
-Across synthetic benchmarks, physics simulations, and economic data, ACE achieves 70--71\% improvement over baselines at equal intervention budgets ($p<0.001$, Cohen's $d \approx 2$).
+Our key insight is that while absolute information gains diminish as knowledge accumulates, making value-based reinforcement learning unstable, \emph{relative} comparisons between candidate interventions remain meaningful throughout.
+ACE exploits this via Direct Preference Optimization (DPO), learning from pairwise intervention comparisons rather than non-stationary reward magnitudes.
+We formalize this advantage with a scale-invariance result (Proposition~\ref{prop:scale-invariance}) and validate it empirically.
+Across synthetic structural causal models of increasing complexity (5 and 30 nodes), coupled Duffing oscillators, and economic time-series data, ACE achieves a median total loss of $0.61$ on the 5-node benchmark versus $1.99$ (median; $2.04\pm0.12$ mean) for a Bayesian optimal experimental design baseline at matched intervention budgets, a $69\%$ improvement.
+On the 30-node benchmark, ACE achieves $1.95\pm0.77$ best-loss versus $5.80\pm0.05$ for random intervention, $5.79\pm0.06$ for round-robin, and $5.80\pm0.04$ for max-variance, a $3.0\times$ improvement over all three baselines that converge to a common plateau.
 Notably, the learned policy autonomously discovers that collider mechanisms require concentrated interventions on parent variables, a theoretically-grounded strategy that emerges purely from experience.
-This suggests preference-based learning can recover principled experimental strategies, complementing theory with learned domain adaptation.